WorldAdrastea/mock-interview-pokemon/README.md

 ### Where did you spend more time?
 What was the most difficult?

 I spent the most time between the recent searches feature and writing the tests for the application.
-I believe these were the most difficult for me simply because I spent the most time working on them, which is due to a lack of previous experience with them.
+I believe these were the most difficult for me simply because I spent the most time working on them and there is a test that doesn't work, which is due to a lack of previous experience with them.

 ### How did you find the test overall?
 Did you have issues or difficulties completing?